jonbnewman/mobx-store-provider/docs/typescript.md

 Typescript definitions are [supplied by mobx-state-tree](https://mobx-state-tree.js.org/tips/typescript#using-a-mst-type-at-design-time) for your stores/models.

-The one thing of note with respect to **mobx-store-provider** is that when you use [createStore](/api/createStore) or [useStore](/api/useStore) typescript needs to be informed what type is being returned.
+The one thing of note with respect to **mobx-store-provider** is that when you use the [createStore hook](/api/createStore) or the [useStore hook](/api/useStore) typescript needs to be informed what type is being returned.

 This is because the values returned from these hooks are dynamic and decided at runtime.
-Typescript cannot infer what they return.
+Typescript is unable to infer what they return.

 To do this you must first define an `interface` for your `store`: